 It’s pretty much a last resort solution, but it might help.
-Download latest the wp-admin and wp-includes folders from a fresh installation of a WordPress site.
-Upload them to your site FTO and replace the existing versions with the newest one (don’t forget to backup the previous versions).
+Download the latest the wp-admin and wp-includes folders from a fresh installation of a WordPress site.
+Upload them to your site FTP and replace the existing versions with the newest one (don’t forget to backup the previous versions).

-This will not delete any information but may solve the problem if which file was damaged.
+This will not delete any information but may solve the problem of which file was damaged.

 Ask your hosting about it

-If all else fails, then contact your hosting provider.
-By server logs you can find out the cause of the error.
+If all else fails, then contact your hosting provider, where our preferable one is DreamHost.
+By using server logs you can find out the cause of the error.